nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - An `Address`, representing the address of the property.
 - A `Description`, representing a short description of the property.
 - An `Owner`, representing the Owner of the property.
 An owner has an `ownerName` and an `ownerPhone`.
-- A `propertyEntryTime`, representing the time of creation of the property (created and accessed internally).
+- A `propertyEntryTime`, representing the creation time of the property (created and accessed internally).
 - A `Price`, representing the price of the property.
 - A `Characteristics`, representing the characteristics that a property possesses.